THH(Z) and the image of J

 Our aim in this subsection is to prove \cref{z--ol--orbits}, which amounts to a description of the map $\smash{\varphi : \pcpl{(\J_p^{\t\cir})} \to \pcpl{(\J_p^{\t\cir})}}$ of \cref{z--ol--phi}.
 In light of the diagram \cref{z--ol--phi--compatibility}, we may think of $\varphi$ as expressing a functoriality of the Tate construction with respect to the map of groups $[p] : \cir \to \cir$.
 The same can be said about the map $\smash{\Phi : \pcpl{(\KU_p^{\t\cir})} \to \pcpl{(\KU_p^{\t\cir})}}$ of \cref{z--ol--phi}.
 What we will discuss in this subsection is that this functoriality in fact canonically exists for all $\K(1)$-local spectra with $\cir$-action, by virtue of the map $[p] : \B\cir \to \B\cir$ being \emph{ambidextrous} for the $\infty$-category $\Spt_{\K(1)}$ of $\K(1)$-local spectra.

 Let us begin by reviewing a more basic instance of this phenomenon.

-\begin{remark} Let $f : H \to G$ be a map of finite groups and let $X$ be a spectrum with $G$-action.
+\begin{remark} Let $f : H \to G$ be a map of finite groups, and let $X$ be a spectrum with $G$-action, which determines also an $H$-action by restriction along $f$.
 Then the standard functoriality of limits and colimits gives natural maps $f^* : X^{\h G} \to X^{\h H}$ and $f_* : X_{\h H} \to X_{\h G}$, and the former natural transformation is canonically lax symmetric monoidal.
 Assuming that $f$ is \emph{injective}, there is a canonical lax symmetric monoidal transformation $f^* : X ^{\t G} \to X^{\t H}$ making the diagram

 commute.

 Ignoring lax symmetric monoidal structures, we may rephrase this by taking vertical fibers: under the assumption that $f$ is injective, there is a ``wrong way'' map on orbits $f^* : X_{\h G} \to X_{\h H}$ making the diagram